The Food Museum: Buildings

-The museum also has two huts depicting scenes of shops, kitchens, and living rooms of the 1950s, and a Victorian schoolroom.

 Restoration of Abbot's Hall

 The museum was awarded a grant from the Heritage Lottery Fund to renovate Abbot's Hall and Crowe Street Cottages.
-The project was completed in April 2012, and officially opened in June 2012.
+The project was completed in April 2012 and officially opened in June 2012.
 There are nine exhibition spaces exploring ideas of home and belonging in East Anglia, as well as space for temporary exhibitions.
 Crowe Street Cottages, which were occupied by workers at Abbot's Hall, have been displayed as they would have looked when the last owner lived there.

-Abbot's Hall is open year round, providing a permanent centrepiece to the museum.
+Abbot's Hall is open year-round, as part of entry to the museum.
 The Hall features a permanent exhibition of the life and works of Welsh folklorist George Ewart Evans.

+Development as The Food Museum

+In 2018, the museum's trustees and staff embarked on a rebranding of the museum and a series of projects, including the restoration of Alton Watermill and Eastbridge Windpump to working order, the construction of a Farm Barn to house some of the museum's collection of farming equipment, and the refurbishment of the William Bone Gallery to house a changing programme of annual exhibitions.
+The museum embarked on the next stage of development in 2023 with a programme of works to construct new visitor facilities, conserve the Medieval Barn and build new exhibition spaces.

 Events

+Since becoming the Food Museum in 2022, the museum has run daily talks, tours and activities around the site, focusing on farming, animals and cooking.
+The museum also runs a programme of cooking workshops, family activities, exhibitions and large events throughout the year.

+Since 1996, the Food Museum has hosted an annual Festival of Beer and Brewing, showcasing beer and cider from independent breweries.

+The Museum hosts Primadonna Festival, an inclusive literature festival, annually in summer, and the East Anglian Storytelling Festival.

-Since 2011 the museum site has hosted the Stowblues Festival.
-The festival is organised in partnership with BBC Radio Suffolk.
+The museum previously hosted the Stowblues Festival.
+The festival was organised in partnership with BBC Radio Suffolk.

-In August 2016 the Museum began hosting its biggest event to date, the annual East Anglian Living History Fayre run in partnership with Black Knight Historical.
+In August 2016 the Museum hosted the East Anglian Living History Fayre run in partnership with Black Knight Historical.